Christopher Vokes: Family

 Born in the town of Armagh, Ireland, on 13 April 1904, Vokes was the son of a British officer, Major Frederick Patrick Vokes, and Elizabeth Vokes.
 They came to Canada in 1910 and Vokes's father served as the engineering officer at the Royal Military College of Canada (RMC).
 The family lived in the Married Quarters at Ridout Row, RMC.

 Christopher Vokes's brother, Lieutenant-Colonel Frederick Vokes, took a leading part in the assault on Dieppe in August 1942.
 In early 1944 he was sent to Italy as commanding officer of the 9th Armoured Regiment (The British Columbia Dragoons).
 On 31 August 1944 he was seriously wounded in action and died in a field hospital on 4 September.

 Early military service

 From 1921 to 1925 Vokes attended the Royal Military College of Canada and was commissioned into the Royal Canadian Engineers.
 He then attended McGill University from 1926 to 1927 where he received a Bachelor of Science degree and was a member of the Kappa Alpha Society.
 From 1934 to 1935 he attended Staff College, Camberley in England.
+While there he received a promotion to captain in January 1934.
 In Depression-era Canada many military bases were improved by civilians working in relief camps under supervision of professional military officers, including Camp Dundurn.
 The original engineer drawings for the concrete rifle range butts were signed by Chris Vokes, in that capacity.
 Barrack blocks in Dundurn resemble similar buildings constructed at Camp Valcartier in the same time frame.